About Nicholas Lingard

 He leads one of the most active treaty arbitration practices in Asia, representing both investors and states, in high-profile, politically complex cases around Asia and the world.

-He provides public international law advice to government and private clients, and accepts occasional appointments as arbitrator.
+He provides public international law advice to sovereign and private clients, and accepts occasional appointments as arbitrator.

 Nick speaks English and Japanese.